 have been on parole for a year, why am I not discharged?

 Being on parole for a year does not guarantee an automatic discharge.
 A parolee is eligible for discharge after completing successfully one year of supervision.
-(There is a five year time limit for Life Sentences.)
+(There is a five year minimum time for Life Sentences.)
 The Parole Board will not consider a parolee for discharge until they receive a progress/status report from the Parole Officer supervising the parolee.

 ow do I get a transcript of the hearing?

 Transcripts of hearings are only provided by Court Order.
 However, a copy of audio recordings are available by request, in writing, for a fee of $20.00.
 Check or Money Orders are accepted and it must be made out to the WV Parole Board.
 Please allow 6-8 weeks for processing.
 It may take longer if requesting mulitple hearings or hearings that are more than one year old.

 y relative has a write-up.
 Why won't he/she be seen by the Parole Board?

-The Parole Board will not hold a parole hearing for an inmate if he/she has a write-up prior to the scheduled hearing.
-However, we will not hold the hearing if the inmate is currently in punitive segregation as a result of the write-up with no exceptions.
+The Parole Board will hold a parole hearing for an inmate if he/she has a write-up prior to the scheduled hearing.
+However, we will not hold the hearing if the inmate is currently in punitive segregation as a result of the write-up.

 an you transfer my relative to a correctional facility that is closer to my home?